CCBill/restful-api-guide/README.md

 Merchants can design custom payment forms and apps to capture this information and then forward the data in an API request to the correct endpoint.

-**To comply with banking regulations, your payment forms must display card logos for the accepted card schemes and payment methods.**
+**Note:** To comply with banking regulations, your payment forms must display card logos for the accepted card schemes and payment methods.

 The `CCBill Advanced Widget` makes the creation of payment tokens easier by encapsulating the API calls that need to be made into a JavaScript function that can be used from within your web page.